alexeymasasin/world-news/README.md

 <p>
-Welcome to my Tech News App – a simple news-web application developed & designed by me to help you stay up to date with the latest in technology by keeping all the big news right in your browser tab
+Welcome to my Tech News App – a simple news-web application developed & designed by me to help you stay up to date with the latest news by keeping them all right in your browser tab
 </p>

 ## Current Release